shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 After she ate that one, she licked her lips, and let a hearty burp escape.
 Then she hugged him.
 “Oh, thank you so much!”

 The cat winced at first, but then patted her on the back.
 “Heh, heh.
-I’m glad you liked it.”
+I’m glad you liked it.
+Your Majesty.”

 Ersatzica sat back down on the blanket.
 She stared at him, taking in all of his cat features.
 Is this more or less what she looks like now too?